 It might be that you already have an existing floor that simply needs restoring.
 Quarry tiles were popular in Victorian and some Edwardian houses.
 They may well need insulating and cleaning.

-Small Kitchen Considerations
+Designing a Small Kitchen

 If you only have a small space, consider whether certain functions, such as the laundry, could be carried out elsewhere, and think about whether it may be worth knocking through into another room to create an open plan kitchen diner or living area to create a greater sense of space.